TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 - For Example:

   1. You place a buy order for AAPL with the strategy name MyRSIStrategy.
 Once the order is placed and filled, it is pushed to mongo.
   2. If another alert is triggered for AAPL with the strategy name of MyRSIStrategy, the bot will reject it because it's already an open position.
   3. Once the position is removed via a sell order, then AAPL with the strategy name of MyRSIStrategy can be bought again.

 ---

-## Getting Started
+## <a name="getting-started"></a> Getting Started

+### <a name="dependencies"></a> **DEPENDENCIES**

+---

+> [dev-packages]

+- pylint
+- bandit
+- pandas
+- tabulate

+> [packages]

+- google-api-python-client
+- google-auth-httplib2
+- google-auth-oauthlib
+- python-dotenv
+- pymongo
+- dnspython
+- termcolor
+- colorama
+- requests
+- pytz
+- psutil

+> [venv]

+- pipenv

+> [requires]

+- python_version = "3.8"

-### **Thinkorswim**
+### <a name="thinkorswim"></a> **THINKORSWIM**

 ---